-A risk management plan is prepared and a probity auditor is appointed for high value purchases, projects of lower value but of a complex nature and services that are critical to the continuity of Council business.
+A risk management plan is prepared and a probity auditor is appointed for all purchases over \$1,000,000 and projects of lower value but of a complex nature and services that are critical to the continuity of Council business.
 The risk management plan considers all stages of the procurement cycle.